Introduction

 – RESO allows for easier and more flexible data retrieval.
 The technology itself is very familiar to all software developers, regardless of the industry they work in.

-– Data can be requested in real time, without having to replicate the entire dataset.
+– Data can be requested in real-time without having to replicate the entire dataset.

 – Excellent documentation is available.
 The API Explorer can be used to inspect data and build queries without having to write any code.